Formation of black widows through ultra-compact X-ray binaries with He star companions: Discussion

 BWs have been proposed as an alternative formation channel for producing isolated MSPs (e.g. Kluzniak et al. 1988; van den Heuvel \& van Paradijs 1988).
 However, the standard LMXB channel cannot reproduce the isolated MSPs within the Hubble time (e.g. van Haaften et al. 2012; Chen et al. 2013).
 Ginzburg \& Quataert (2020) recently assumed that the ablation wind couples with the magnetic field of the companion to remove the orbit angular momentum, thereby maintaining a stable RLOF.
 Their simulations indicate that the evaporation time-scales in many BWs are longer than the Hubble time, and they claimed that evaporation alone cannot explain most of the isolated MSPs originating from BWs.

-In the present work, the companion mass can decrease to $\sim0.001\,\rm M_\odot$ within the Hubble time (see Figs $1-3$).
+In our simulations, the companion mass can decrease to $\textless0.001\,\rm M_\odot$ or even $\textless 10^{-5}\,\rm M_\odot$ within the Hubble time (see Fig.\,4).
+During the evaporation process, the radius of companion star increases as the mass decreases, because the companion reaches a degenerate state (see Fig.\,6 in Wang et al. 2021).
+Thus, the mass-loss of companion caused by the pulsar radiation will not be halted, although the binary orbit expands gradually as the companion loses its mass.
 Ruderman \& Shaham (1985) suggested that the He degenerate companion will undergo the tidal disruption before the companion mass decrease to $0.004\,\rm M_\odot$.
-Thus, we speculate that the BWs through the UCXB channel with He star companions can eventually evolve into isolated MSPs.
-In addition, we note that PSRs J0024-7204ac and J1824-2452G belonging to the BWs in region (A) also have a low-mass companion $\sim0.01\,\rm M_\odot$ (see Fig.\,4), but the binary age is larger than the Hubble time (see Chen et al. 2013).
-Thus, the NS+He star systems that can experience the UCXB stage are the potential progenitors of isolated MSPs.
+Therefore, we speculate that the BWs through the UCXB channel with He star companions are the potential progenitors of isolated MSPs.